 Bird watching strengthens familial bonds.

-- With the ever increasing influence of technology, it is becoming more and more difficult to spend quality time with family.
-Developing a bird presence in your garden allows a family to go outdoors and enjoy quality time together.
+- With the ever increasing influence of technology, it’s becoming more and more difficult to spend quality time with family.
+Developing a bird presence in your garden allows the family to go outdoors and enjoy quality time together.

-- Spending time together feeding wild birds in your garden and making a bird bath or bird table strengthens relationships.
+- Spending time together feeding wild birds in your garden and making a bird bath or bird table can help to strengthen relationships.

 Developing a home for the wild birds in your garden has environmental benefits.

 - As mentioned above, bird watching is a family activity.
-By involving children in the care of birds you are teaching them a respect for the environment.
-An important life lesson!
+By involving children in the care of birds you are teaching them to respect the environment – an important life lesson!

 - Birds, like bees, act as pollinators as they move from plant to plant.
 This is vital for fruit and seed production.